-Council noted BLSC is not a registered native title holder for the Decision Area.
-Council also noted there is no other registered native title holder for the Decision Area, and that Gunaikurnai people are a registered native title claimant in respect of the South Gippsland part of the Decision Area that includes Wilsons Promontory.
+BLSC is not a registered native title holder for the Decision Area.
+Council also noted there is no other registered native title holder for the Decision Area.

 b) Recognition and settlement agreement (s 151(2A) of the Act)

 BLSC is not a traditional owner group entity for the Decision Area and has not entered into a recognition and settlement agreement with the State of Victoria under the Traditional Owner Settlement Act 2010.